In the mid-eighties, Gregg Jefferies was on top of the world.

 By the time Jefferies was recalled in August of 1988, he established himself as quite the minor league legend.
 Over 458 minor league games, Jefferies posted a .333 batting average, 47 home runs, 314 RBIs, 143 stolen bases, and 143 walks to 138 strikeouts.

 The then 20-year-old continued to flash promise at the end of the ’88 season, posting a slash of .321/.364/.596, with 16 extra-base hits and 17 RBI in 29 games.
 He proceeded to hit .333 in the ’88 NLCS against the Los Angeles Dodgers (9-for-27), tied with Darryl Strawberry for the most hits by a Met in the series.
-His .438 OBP in the NLCS was good for third best among Mets with at least eight at-bats.
+His .438 OBP in the NLCS was good for third best among Mets with at least 10 plate appearances.

 With high expectations placed on his young shoulders, Jefferies endured some turmoil and tough times on a veteran-laden team.
 Taking over for a clubhouse and fan favorite in Wally Backman, Jefferies experienced unrest from his own teammates, which created a pressure to succeed early on in his young career.